-Parameter Value Improvement/Remarks

-session_cached_cursors 300

-DB-cache_advice Verify that this parameter is set to off because the default value is on.
+Parameter Value Improvements / Remarks DB-cache_advice Verify that this parameter is set to off because the default value is on.
 This parameter checks the work on the database and helps determine the recommended size of the Buffer pool.
 But this damages performance, so verify that it is on only for a short period.